Dallas Tree Care – A Complete Guide to Tree Watering [UPDATED]

 - What time is best for tree watering?
 This is a great and common question we receive when working with Dallas tree care and watering, and it’s actually easy to remember!
 Only water with the rule of 8, meaning you can water before 8AM or after 8PM.
 Simple, right?

-- What assists with tree watering?
+- What can I do to help trees retain moisture?
 Some people have asked what, in addition to watering, they can do to give their trees the upper hand against the Texas heat, and if there’s one thing Texas Tree Surgeons know how to do, it’s beat the heat.
 If you want the water you put in the ground to stay in the ground, consider mulching, as this helps trees retain moisture and regulates the evaporation.
-Check here for some great techniques!
+Check out our recent post on mulching!

-- What to avoid when tree watering?
-Texas Tree Surgeons and our Dallas Tree Care Guide recommends never using herbicides on your lawn, or products (like fertilizers) high in nitrogen, as this can open the door to leaf-scald during drought conditions.
-If you want to keep your tree from getting singed, keep those chemicals and products far away from your green oasis.
+- What should I avoid when watering my trees?
+Texas Tree Surgeons and our Dallas Tree Care Guide recommend never using herbicides on your lawn, or products (like fertilizers) high in nitrogen, as this can open the door to leaf-scald during drought conditions.
+Ask a certified arborist what soil amendments are right for your trees!

-- What techniques are best for tree watering?
+- What is the best way to water my trees?
 If you are going to use a garden hose to water your trees, make sure you follow these 3 Dallas tree care steps.
 1) Place the hose 1-2 feet from the root flare.
 2) Let the hose run at a volume that is flowing but not enough to puddle or stream away.
 3) Soak the entire area under the canopy of the tree for best results.
 And of course, always remember to let the ground around your tree’s base completely dry between waterings.

 Dallas Tree Care – Omens of Overwatering

-Now that Texas Tree Surgeons has given you the Dallas Tree Care Guidelines for how to water your trees, let’s rewind and go over how NOT to water your trees.
-After all, too much of a good thing might just drown your leafy loves!
+Now that Texas Tree Surgeons has given you the Dallas Tree Care Guidelines for how to water your trees, it’s important to go over how NOT to water your trees.
+After all, too much water can actually drown your trees!
 See the 3 quickest signs of overwatering below, so you can be in the know.